 Many seniors in the U.S. purchase Medicare supplement plans to cover the gaps in their Medicare.
-Those plans are purchased from private insurance providers (i.e., not the government) may not cover foreign medical emergencies, even if they do cover, there may be limitation on the benefits of coverage.
+Those plans purchased from private insurance providers (i.e., not the government) may not cover foreign medical emergencies.
+Even if they do offer coverage, there may be limitations on the benefits of coverage.
 Medicare Advantage plans have restrictive lifetime limits.
 In short, a Medicare supplement plan is not the same as overseas travel health insurance.
-Do not rely on Medicare or Medicare supplement plan for your trip outside the U.S.
+Do not rely on Medicare or Medicare supplement plans for your trip outside the U.S.

 Medicare Supplement Plans Do Not Include Evacuation or Repatriation

 If a senior is traveling in a foreign country, they may not be able to receive the same level of care they would back in the U.S. An emergency medical evacuation can easily cost over $50,000 depending on how far the traveler has to be transported and their medical condition.
 Neither Medicare nor any Medicare supplement plan has coverage for emergency medical evacuations or repatriation (return of mortal remains).